Emily Ratajkowski Pants Get Exposed At The Golden Globes

 Ratajkowski’s dress was a masterpiece

-Thebeautiful model was not afraid to show off her beautiful legs as seen in some of the pictures taken of her as she graced the red carpet.
+The beautiful model was not afraid to show off her beautiful legs as seen in some of the pictures taken of her as she graced the red carpet.
 And rightfully so because with such legs, they might as well be seen and appreciated.

 Showing off every angle of the dress

-Ratajkowski was clearly determined to make sure that the cameras captured every angle of her glamourous moment on the red carpet.
+Ratajkowski was clearly determined to make sure that the cameras captured every angle of her glamorous moment on the red carpet.
 One of the photos featured her turning her back towards the camera, revealing a spectacular design as the same glittery design flowed down her back.
 The design also allowed Emily to show off some more skin because it exposed a significant part of her back.

 Ratajkowski’s hair was also styled such that it did not interfere with the dress.
 Her hair was styled and appeared shortened so that it only touched her shoulders slightly and did not hide the stunning design.
-It was also done such that it brought out her facial features, thus showcasing her stunning beauty.
+It was also done so that it brought out her facial features, thus showcasing her stunning beauty.

-“Emily was really brave and she let me cut the front of her hair to make it look more real,”stated Emily’s hairstylist, Christian Wood.
+“Emily was really brave and she let me cut the front of her hair to make it look more real,” stated Emily’s hairstylist, Christian Wood.

 Yellow is definitely a theme of the evening. #EmilyRatajkowski is an absolute vision, nailing her #GoldenGlobe look tonight. pic.twitter.com/at34rl8sCM